michael105/zcomp/README.md

 at O(1).
 The memory usage needs 254 Bytes for the dict, + the stack for the recursive decompression function.
 The recursion, however, is (in the "worst" case) at a max of 127.
-Which still fit with a bit of fiddling into the redzone (the zone, which gcc keeps free on the stack, usable by leaf functions).
+Which still fits with a bit of fiddling into the redzone (the zone, which gcc keeps free on the stack, usable by leaf functions).
-There's also the possibility to limit the recursion to, e.g., 64 or 32;
+There would also be the possibility to limit the recursion to, e.g., 64 or 32;
-without having any real loss.
+without having any real loss in the compression ratio.